ahmedsaad123456/SSIS_DataIntegration/README.md

 - **Solution Approach**: Use SSIS to process data from the `Attendance_Device` source table and transform it into the `Employee_Attendance_Details` target table.
 - **Steps**:

+  --------------- in the "Data Flow Task" in details -----------------

+      1- "EmployeeAttendance_in Source" : we select 'Employee_id' , date and 'min time ' of the check in for each employee in different date , and we select 'Finger_Print_TS' to use it to get the diffrenece between two times

+      2- "EmployeeAttendance_out Source" : we select 'Employee_id' , date and 'min time ' of the check out only if it is >= the max check in time  for each employee in different date , and we select
+                                           'Finger_Print_TS' to use it to get the diffrenece between two times

+      3- "Sort Date and ID" : sort the data of the "EmployeeAttendance_in Source" based on the date and ID

+      4- "Sort Date and ID" : sort the data of the "EmployeeAttendance_in Source" based on the date and ID

+      5- "Merge Join" : Merge with Full outer join of the two sources based on hte date and ID to keep the null value

+      6- "Worked_hours" : get the Emp_ID from any source to avoid the null
+                            get the Date from any source to avoid null get the worked_hours using the diffrence between "Finger_Print_TS"

+      7- "State" : get the State according to the criteria that explained in the assignment

+      8- "Employee_Attendance_Details Destination" :  insert all data in the "Employee_Attendance_Details" table